 Bonnie grew up in the Eugene/Springfield area.
 She graduated from the University of Oregon with a Master of Architecture, and a Bachelor of Science in public relations.
-She is currently a designer, researching architecture for extreme environments.
-She was formerly a community liaison intern for the ToolBox Project, specializing in Spanish outreach.
-She speaks Spanish, some German and is casually learning Korean.
+She is currently a designer at Campfire Collaborative.
+She researches architecture for extreme environments.
+She was formerly a community liaison intern for the tool sharing library, the ToolBox Project.
+There, she specialized in Spanish outreach.
+She speaks Spanish and some German.
 She was formerly an architectural research assistant, and a biology lab preparation assistant at the University of Oregon.

 Bonnie Domínguez, está utilizando sus habilidades de investigación para analizar el lenguaje de la póliza y los procedimientos de la policía, para eliminar lo que ella percibe como cualquier vaguedad innecesaria que pueda dañar a la comunidad y la policía.
 Ella tiene la intención de representar a toda la comunidad lo mejor que pueda.
 Debido a sus raíces y conexiones, entiende que puede traer a la mesa las perspectivas de la comunidad que habla español, los ambientalistas y las personas sin hogar (aprenda más sobre personas sin hogar).

-Bonnie también se puede encontrar en el Grupo de Trabajo de Equidad Climática y Resiliencia, que está dirigido por NAACP y Beyond Toxics.
-Están trabajando en asociación con el condado de Lane para crear un Plan de Acción Climática (complete la encuesta).
+Bonnie también se puede encontrar en el Grupo de Trabajo de Equidad Climática y Resiliencia, que está dirigido por Beyond Toxics y la NAACP.
+Están trabajando en asociación con el condado de Lane para crear un Plan de Acción Climática.

-Sean Shivers (Chair) has served on the police commission since 2017 and has been chair since 2018.
+Sean Shivers has served on the police commission since 2017 and was chair from July 2019 through June 2021.
 He graduated from the University of Colorado in 2014 with a double major in political science and philosophy.